Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 A quickly answer often is highly appreciated because means that you are following what is happening in the project and to be very involved/interested in what is happening and fix the issue.
 Often I propose ways to accomplish my feature request or bug fix, that way I can start a discussion (and be part of it) to involve others and encourage them to do the same.

-Concluding, don't forget to take responsibility in case you are the culprit (by not reading the manual, due to misconfigurations and, so on) because you have to be honest; document the issue for someone else and simplify the job of the project manager.
+Concluding, don't forget to take responsibility in case you are the culprit (by not reading the manual, due to misconfigurations, and so on) because you have to be honest; document the issue for someone else and simplify the job of the project manager.

 ## The virtuosity of reports